theOGognf/rl8/README.md

-# rlstack: An Infinite Horizon RL Library for the Sane
+# rlstack: An RL Toolkit for the Sane